Understanding the Healing Power of Indian Head Massage

 - 3 min read

-Indian Head Massage or Shiro Abhyanga is not just great for the hair, but helps support insomnia, anxiety, general aches and pains.
-In TCM and other modalities, it is said that doing foot massage will benefit the whole body.
-In Vedic massage and Ayurveda, we start with the head.
-Ayurveda uses high-quality organic and cold-pressed oils mixed with herbs is the the choice of oil (tailam) is crucial and is often customized based on the individual's Dosha constitution (Prakriti), their current imbalances (Vikriti), the season, and the specific health concerns being addressed.
+Ayurveda employs high-quality organic and cold-pressed oils mixed with herbs.
+The choice of oil, known as tailam, is crucial and is often customized based on the individual's Dosha constitution (Prakriti), their current imbalances (Vikriti), the season, and the specific health concerns being addressed.

-Here are some of the common base oils and medicated (herbal-infused) oils used for Shiro Abhyanga, along with their general indications:
+Here are some common base oils and medicated (herbal-infused) oils used for Shiro Abhyanga, along with their general indications:

 Sesame Oil (Tila Taila):

-Qualities: Warming, heavy, nourishing, deeply penetrating.
-Not indicated for the summer season, however, can be mixed with cooling herbs or cooling essential oils for a vata imbalance (see below)
+- Qualities: Warming, heavy, nourishing, deeply penetrating.
+Not recommended for summer, but can be mixed with cooling herbs or essential oils for a Vata imbalance.

-Indications: Excellent for Vata Dosha imbalances (dryness, anxiety, insomnia, restlessness, hair fall due to dryness, chronic stress).
-It's considered Tridoshic (balancing for all three Doshas) when used correctly, making it a universal choice for many.
+- Indications: Excellent for Vata Dosha imbalances such as dryness, anxiety, insomnia, restlessness, and hair fall due to dryness.
+It's considered Tridoshic (balancing for all three Doshas) when used correctly, making it a universal choice.

 Coconut Oil (Narikela Taila/Kera Taila):

-Qualities: Cooling, light.
-Best base oil for the heat of summer.
+- Qualities: Cooling and light.
+The best base oil for the heat of summer.

-Indications: Ideal for Pitta Dosha imbalances (irritability, burning sensation on the scalp, premature graying, hair fall due to heat, inflammation, anger).
-Good for hot climates.
+- Indications: Ideal for Pitta Dosha imbalances like irritability, burning sensations on the scalp, premature graying, and hair fall due to heat.
+It's particularly beneficial in hot climates.

-Indications: Good for Vata Dosha, nourishing for hair and scalp, can help with dryness and hair fall.
+- Indications: Good for Vata Dosha, nourishing for hair and scalp, and can help with dryness and hair fall.

 These oils are infused with specific Ayurvedic herbs to enhance their therapeutic properties for the head, hair, and nervous system.
 Some of the most commonly used and highly regarded Ayurvedic oils for Shiro Abhyanga include:

-Calendula or marigold is naturally considered anti-inflammatory, anti fungal and is a natural antiseptic according to herbalists.
-Calendula and/or Marigold flowers are mentioned in pushpa varga category in the ancient Ayurvedic text called Bhava Prakasha.
-Below is a video of a Vedic Herbalist and Ayurveda Practitioner <onica Groover, creating an Ayurvedic oil with calendula at home.
+Calendula, or marigold, is naturally considered anti-inflammatory, antifungal, and a natural antiseptic according to herbalists.
+Calendula flowers are mentioned in the pushpa varga category in the ancient Ayurvedic text called Bhava Prakasha.
+Below is a video of a Vedic Herbalist and Ayurveda Practitioner, Monica Groover, creating an Ayurvedic oil with calendula at home.

 Brahmi Taila: